Democrats introduce bill to enact term limits for Supreme Court justices

 Nadler, the chairman of the House Judiciary Committee, said implementing term limits for justices is “essential” amid “all the harmful and out-of-touch rulings from the Supreme Court this last year.”

-“Otherwise, we will be left with backwards-looking majority for a generation or more,” he added in a statement.
+“Otherwise, we will be left with backward-looking majority for a generation or more,” he added in a statement.

 Sen. Sheldon Whitehouse (D-R.I.) introduced the same measure in the Senate.